SQream/sqream_docs/reference/sql_feature_support.rst

 Permissions
 ===============

-Read more about :ref:`access_control` in SQream DB.
+Read more about :ref:`access_control` in SQreamDB.

 .. list-table:: Permissions
    :widths: auto